 This job’s been waiting for you!

-Don’t worry!
 We’ll go through the recipe for success together, step by step, like a multi-course dinner.
-You’ll soon have a template for waiting resumes and cover letters that wins them over, as your personality always does.

 - Waiter and waitress resume examples better than 9 out of 10 other resumes.

-- How to write a wait staff resume that will land you more interviews.
+- How to build a wait staff resume that'll get you more restaurant interviews.

 - Tips and examples of how to put skills and achievements on a waiter resume.